apache/nuttx/configs/imxrt1050-evk/README.txt

     focused on network-related testing.

     NOTES:

     1. LED support is disabled because there is a conflict between the LED GPIO and PHY pin usage.

+    2. Telnet is enabled.
+But since both IPv4 and IPv6 are enabled, it will default to IPv6.
+That means that to connect a Telnet session from a PC, you will need to use the IPv6 address which by defaault
+       is:

+         telnet fc00::2

+       Or, disable IPv4 support so that only IPv4 addressing is used.

   nsh: